 Spinal Cord Injury Resources

 Injury to the spinal cord is a serious problem.
 Spinal cord injury may result from an automobile accident, fall and even from violence.
 Whatever the reason or cause of the injury, the person deserves all the help available to cope with the complications and loss of mobility as a result of the spinal cord injury.
-Here are some of the resources that spinal cord injury patients might find useful:
+Our Utah spinal cord injury attorney provided some resources that spinal cord injury patients might find useful:

 The UATP is a federally funded program serving individuals with disabilities of all ages in Utah and the intermountain region.
 It provides assistive technology devices and services as well as trains university students, parents, children with disabilities and professional service providers about assistive technology.
 It coordinates its services with community organizations and others who provide independence-related supports to individuals with disabilities.